 Danielle holds a B.A. in Business Management & Italian Literature from The Hebrew University of Jerusalem.
 She also attended the Universita` Di Perugia in Italy where she received a Certificate of Proficiency in Italian.

-Nate manages the investment and dealflow process at Maniv Mobiltiy, vetting and identifying investment opportunities, conducting due diligence and leading them to funding.
+Nate manages the investment and dealflow process at Maniv Mobility, vetting and identifying investment opportunities, conducting due diligence and leading companies to funding.

 Before joining Maniv, Nate was on the investments team of OurCrowd First, one of Israel's leading seed-stage fund, where he managed the fund's dealflow and investment process.
 That fund was recognized as Israel's most active seed-stage venture fund during his tenure.
 Nate was an early employee at OurCrowd, the global equity crowdfunding leader, where he played an instrumental role in laying the foundation for the massive growth that the company has seen.
 Nate is an active mentor and member of the selection committee for startup accelerator programs including MassChallenge and Siftech.

 Nate completed his MBA at the Hebrew University of Jerusalem, with a focus on entrepreneurship, business strategy, and marketing.
 Prior to his move from the United States to Israel in 2012, Nate attended Yeshiva University in NYC, completing his B.A.
 (Summa Cum Laude) in English Literature and Economics.